Constraining black hole mimickers with gravitational wave observations: Abstract

 \section{Abstract}

 LIGO and Virgo have recently observed a number of gravitational wave (GW) signals that are fully consistent with being emitted by binary black holes described by general relativity.
 However, there are theoretical proposals of exotic objects that can be massive and compact enough to be easily confused with black holes.
 Nevertheless, these objects differ from black holes in having nonzero tidal deformabilities, which can allow one to distinguish binaries containing such objects from binary black holes using GW observations.
 Using full Bayesian parameter estimation, we investigate the possibility of constraining the parameter space of such ``black hole mimickers'' with upcoming GW observations.
 Employing perfect fluid stars with a polytropic equation of state as a simple model that can encompass a variety of possible black hole mimickers, we show how the observed masses and tidal deformabilities of a binary constrain the equation of state.
-We also show how such constraints can be used to rule out some simple models of boson stars.
+We also show how such constraints can be used to rule out binaries of some simple models of boson stars as possible sources of the simulated events we consider.

-\paragraph{Introduction:---}
+\section{Introduction}

-The Advanced LIGO~\cite{AdvLIGO} and Advanced Virgo~\cite{AdvVirgo} detectors have recently observed several gravitational-wave (GW) signals from the coalescences of compact binaries~\cite{GW150914,GW151226,O1_BBH,GW170104,GW170814,GW170608,GW170817}.
-The measured component masses and general characteristics of chirping signals in these events establish that the component objects in these binaries are extremely compact and massive, strongly suggesting that they are stellar-mass black holes~\cite{GW150914,GW151226,O1_BBH,GW170104,GW170814,GW170608} or neutron stars~\cite{GW170817}.
-In addition, for the putative binary black hole events, the data are found to be fully consistent with binary black hole solutions in general relativity, as established by several consistency tests~\cite{GW150914_testingGR,GW151226,O1_BBH,GW170104,GW170814,GW170608}.
+The Advanced LIGO~\cite{AdvLIGO} and Advanced Virgo~\cite{AdvVirgo} detectors have recently observed a number of gravitational wave (GW) signals from the coalescences of compact binaries~\cite{GW150914,GW151226,O1_BBH,GW170104,GW170814,GW170608,GW170817,GWTC-1,GW190425,GW190412,GW190814,GW190521_discovery}.
+The measured component masses and general characteristics of chirping signals in these events establish that the component objects in these binaries are extremely compact and massive, strongly suggesting that they are stellar-mass black holes~\cite{GW150914,GW151226,O1_BBH,GW170104, GW170814,GW170608,GWTC-1,GW190412,GW190521_implications} except for two events that are likely to harbor neutron stars~\cite{GW170817,GW190425}, and one that could possibly contain a neutron star~\cite{GW190814}.
+In addition, for the putative binary black hole events, the data are found to be fully consistent with binary black hole solutions in general relativity, as established by several consistency tests~\cite{GW150914_testingGR,GW151226,O1_BBH,GW170104,GW170814,GW170608,O2_TGR,GW190412,GW190814,GW190521_discovery,GW190521_implications}.